-After a new subscriber subscribes to your email newsletter campaigns, you must send a welcome email.
-This kickstarts a good experience for a new subscriber.
-Based on the details you have captured on your forms, you can create multi-channel welcome series as well.
-For instance, look at the welcome automation flow below.
+After a new prospect subscribes to your email newsletter campaigns, you must send a welcome email.
+It will kickstart a good experience for a new subscriber.
+Based on the details you have captured on your forms, you can create a multi-channel welcome series.
+For instance, look at the welcome automation workflow below.

-When a subscriber keeps on browsing across various products or categories, they leave a trace behind, which is also called as the ‘browsing path’.
+When a subscriber keeps browsing across various products or categories, they leave a trace behind, which is also called the ‘browsing path.’
 Based on that, you can trigger recommendation emails, as Amazon does.

-The next stage for the subscriber is when they start adding items to their carts but do not complete the checkout.
+The subscriber’s next stage is when they start adding items to their carts but do not complete the checkout.
 Below you can see an automation workflow for cart abandonment.

 You can go multichannel is that many subscribers are browsing both on your website and apps.
 Mobile push notifications on cart abandonment can increase the conversion chances manifold times because mobile conversions happen on-the-go.

 In eCommerce, new customer conversion is the end of one circle and the beginning of another.
 Unlike B2B, the sales cycle for eCommerce is small and repetitive.
 It is one sale-closed, again back to stage one.
-Hence, it is important you have a workflow ready for the first purchase follow-up because an existing customer has more chances of returning based on how their first purchase experience goes.
+Hence, it would help if you had a workflow ready for the first purchase follow-up because an existing customer has more chances of returning based on how their first purchase experience goes.
 Research shows that the top 1% of your customers are far more worthy than 30 new average customers.

-This simply means, take care of your VIP customers.
+It simply means, takes care of your VIP customers.
 Encourage customers to repeat the purchase cycle more.
-The more they keep making purchases, the more loyal they turn to your brand, and more is the word of mouth.
+The more they keep making purchases, the more loyal they turn to your brand, and more is word of mouth.
 Checkout a upsell automation workflow below:

 A thank-you email, upselling or cross-selling automation workflow, or an exclusive coupon for the next purchase can make customers come back to you.
-For instance, sending out an exclusive coupon for celebrating one year of first purchase?
+For instance, send out an exclusive coupon for celebrating one year of first purchase?
 It is something every customer will love!
-Check out this email from offering an upsell of a one-month long trial as part of his membership program.
+Check out this email by offering an upsell of a one-month long trial as part of his membership program.

 Upselling is also another way of convincing customers to buy an expensive version of the same product.
 Recall those comparison charts on Amazon while buying a product?
-Yes, thats exactly what upselling is all about – showcasing ‘better’ version of the same product together urging customers to make a purchase of the ‘best’ version.
+Yes, that’s exactly like what upselling is all about – showcasing a ‘better’ version of the same product together, urging customers to purchase the ‘best’ version.
 Check a sample below:

-According to Marketing Metrics book, the author suggests that selling to an existing customer is 60% more successful than to a new customer.
+According to the Marketing Metrics book, the author suggests selling to an existing customer is 60% more successful than to a new customer.

 Research shows that 48% of customers believe that loyalty comes right after the first purchase.
 If their first purchase is smooth, they will come back, no matter what.